DyonR/docker-nextcloudcmd-client/README.md

 | `nextclouddata` | Yes | Nextcloud sync location | `/your/nextclouddata/path/:/nextclouddata`|

 ## Ports
-This Docker container exposes no ports, has no UI and therfore does not need to have any ports exposed.
+This Docker container exposes no ports, has no UI and therefore does not need to have any ports exposed.

 # Issues
 If you are having issues with this container please submit an issue on GitHub.